xelotex/Absolute-Kombat-2.0/README.md

 # Absolute-Kombat-2.0
-Report bugs and drop suggestions for the modpack
+Report bugs, ask questions and drop suggestions for the modpack